 A couple of weeks ago I found a tick.
 Right under my bra strap.
 I don’t like to think about how much of my body it must have crawled over to get there.

-I’ve never knowingly been bitten by a tick before but I know they can transmit the very nasty Lyme disease.
+I’ve never knowingly been bitten by a tick before but I know they can transmit Lyme disease.
 It’s a bacterial infection which if treated promptly with antibiotics generally causes no problems.
-If left, however, it can be utterly debilitating as the bacteria can attack the central nervous system, brain, heart, joints, and eyes, and can also cause skin rashes.
+However if left the bacteria can cause skin rashes and even attack the central nervous system.

-The thought of this prompted me to read up again on this revolting arachnid and this blog is all about how to avoid getting bitten, what to do if you do find a tick, symptoms of Lyme disease, and how to treat it.
+The thought of this prompted me to read up again on this pesky arachnid and how to avoid getting bitten, what to do if you do find a tick, symptoms of Lyme disease and how to treat it.

 First, what are ticks?

 They are small, spider-like creatures that feed on the blood of animals, including people.
 Ticks don't fly or jump, but wait until an animal or person brushes past to climb on.
 They then bite to attach to the skin and start to feed on the blood.

 How can I avoid being bitten by a tick?

 There’s no sure-way to avoid being bitten by a tick.
 They are found all over the UK, including urban parks and gardens.
 However they are most common in grassy and wooded areas and are particularly prevalent where there are deer and sheep.
 Everyone who walks in Ashton Court, Leigh Woods, Oldbury Court and Blaise should be especially tick aware and take precautions: